Driver's license: Permits for different categories of vehicles

-In the United States, New Zealand, Australia, the UK, the Republic of Ireland and sometimes Canada, people who drive commercially are required to have permits.
+In the United States, New Zealand, Australia, the UK, Ireland and sometimes Canada, people who drive commercially are required to have permits.
 The cost of taking the tests and examinations usually means that an employer will subsidize their drivers.

 Africa

 Egypt

 Egyptian citizens are entitled to a driver's licence once they have reached the age of 18.
-To obtain their licences, applicants must pass a driving test as well as several computer test.
-To pass, all a person had to do was drive six metres forward and then reverse six metres.
+To obtain their licence, applicants must pass a driving test as well as several computer tests.
+To pass, all a person had to do was drive six metres forward then reverse six metres.
 The test was updated to make it more difficult; now the applicant has to get 8 out of 10 answers correct in a computer test, then pass a forward and reverse S-track test in addition to an assessment of parking skills.

 Ghana

 Driver's licensing in Ghana is conducted by the nation's Driver and Vehicle Licensing Authority.
 The legal driving age is 18.